gbmhunter/blog/content/programming/languages/vbscript/_index.md

 <tbody >
 <tr>
 <td>FirstIndex</td>
-<td>The position within the original string where the match occured.
+<td>The position within the original string where the match occurred.
 This is zero-based (the first position is 0).</td>
 </tr>
 <tr>
 <td>Length